Vegetable Biryani Recipe |Easy and Healthy [Step by Step]

 Filled with an aromatic fragrance, rich flavor, healthy veggies, long yellow basmati rice, warm spices and herbs, vegetable biryani is no wonder one of the most popular dishes and it tastes yummy 😊

-In this blog post, I would share everything you need to know about vegetable biryani.
+In this blog post, I would share everything you need to know about the vegetable biryani recipe.
 In addition, I will show my readers how to make it healthy to eat.

 So let’s dive right in!